rust-lang/rfcs/text/3724-theupdateframework.md

 ## TUF Management

 We propose the adaptation and implementation of TUF-on-CI (https://github.com/theupdateframework/tuf-on-ci) to manage roots and signing events via GitHub CI.
-This provides a GitHub-centric workflow for performing signing ceremonies via Pull Requests directly on the TUF repositories of in question.
+This provides a GitHub-centric workflow for performing signing ceremonies via Pull Requests directly on the TUF repositories in question.

 Online signing needs shall be implemented with AWS KMS.